 Commodity managers warm up to metals as world economy improves

-LONDON (Reuters) - Base metals are back in favor with commodity managers after a long period in the dog house, reflecting a new enthusiasm for growth-oriented assets as the global economy picks up.
+LONDON, Oct 10 (Reuters) - Base metals are back in favour with commodity managers after a long period in the dog house, reflecting a new enthusiasm for growth-oriented assets as the global economy picks up.

 Commodity prices as indicated by the Thomson Reuters-Jefferies CRB index rose 3 percent in the third quarter, compared with a 6 percent fall in the second quarter.

 This turnaround meant the average actively-managed fund in the Lipper Global Commodity sector was up 1.94 percent, compared with a loss of 9.58 percent in the second quarter.

 But it was hybrid funds, which invest in natural resource equities and commodity futures, that topped the Lipper league table, as these benefited from a rally in the mining sector.

 "Mining stocks outperformed commodities, which is usually the case when the markets rally from the bottom," said Wildmann.

 He attributed the fund's strong third quarter performance to investments in Rio Tinto, Glencore Xstrata, Teck Resources, Vale and Freeport.
 "We were overweight in iron ore and copper holdings," he said.